Prepare for a career in health or biomed by getting hands on in these RMIT facilities

 Health facilities aren’t the only places to find the latest technology.
 Introducing the Anatomage Table, a 3D anatomy visualisation and virtual dissection tool that is used in the digital human bioscience facilities at RMIT.

-The Anatomage Table acts as a digital cadaver, allowing students and academics the opportunity to digitally explore and dissect the anatomical systems of the body.
+The Anatomage Table acts as a digital cadaver, allowing biomedical science students and academics the opportunity to digitally explore and dissect the anatomical systems of the body.
 The table allows users to ‘remove’ various elements of the body, such as skin, the cardiovascular system or specific organs in an interactive and immersive way.

 4. Get hands-on with specialised equipment in the medical radiation labs